 Appropriately, Falcón & Lartigau are buried next to each other in Recoleta Cemetery, both with fantastic monuments.
 Lartigau has a group of angels watching over his collapsed body in a Pietà-inspired scene.
 Beneath his name is the date of the bombing with a note that the tomb was paid for by public donations… wrought-iron gates add a nice touch.
 The Jewish community in Buenos Aires also donated a plaque:

-Alongside is the rather creepy vault of Ramón Falcón.
+Alongside is the severe vault of Ramón Falcón.
 He lies sculpted in effigy while someone above fights a Sphinx… half-woman, half-lion, sometimes winged (not in this case).
-Two robed women in mourning approach Falcón, & the entire thing is covered in plaques:
+Two robed statues of women in mourning approach Falcón, & the entire monument is covered in plaques: